chadhs/listopia/README.md

    :reported-log-level "debug"}}}
 ```

-to run locally use `lein run` this will start on port 8000 by default, but accepts a port number as an argument as well.
+to run locally (after migrations have been run, see below) use `lein run` this will start on port 8000 by default, but accepts a port number as an argument as well.  to run interactively for local development run `lein ring server` to continually apply code changes as you develop.

 ## database migrations